marlonbarrios/subtle_vectors_of_otherness/README.md

 ## About the Installation

-**Subtle Vectors of Otherness** is a critical media art installation designed for art exhibitions that explores the origins and mechanisms of racism, colonialism, and oppression.
-The work examines how language—even when it appears neutral or beneficial—can carry hidden vectors of otherness that create division and exclusion.
+**Subtle Vectors of Otherness** is a critical media art installation designed for art exhibitions that generates ongoing philosophical reasoning about microaggressions and subtle forms of discrimination.
+The work illuminates how seemingly innocent interactions can perpetuate systems of oppression and provides practical wisdom for recognizing and addressing these patterns.

 This installation is part of **Pangea_IA**, a collaborative project developed in partnership with **Maria Luisa Angulo** that explores the intersection of artificial intelligence, cultural identity, and critical discourse in contemporary digital art practices.

-This interactive installation presents historical and contemporary quotes from leaders, thinkers, and public figures, accompanied by critical analysis that reveals the subtle ways these statements contribute to systems of oppression.
-The work prioritizes voices and perspectives from the Global South, Indigenous communities, and marginalized populations to provide a comprehensive understanding of how otherness operates across cultures and contexts.
+This interactive installation generates real-time philosophical reasoning about different types of microaggressions—racial, gender, sexuality, class, disability, age, religion, nationality, body size, neurodiversity, and educational hierarchies.
+Each generation provides concrete examples, explains psychological impacts, and offers actionable guidance for recognition and response.
+The work operates across 70+ languages and prioritizes diverse global perspectives on subtle discrimination.

 ## Screenshots